Posts

 How to Replace Judges with Robots

-The other day, I found out something real fun: Not all bike lanes in Germany need to be used!
-Since bike lanes are quite dreadful and not at all safe, I wanted to write a handy tool to show me when to use a bicycle lane and when not.
+The other day, I found out something real fun: not all bike lanes in Germany are mandatory to use.
+Since bike lanes are dreadful and not at all safe, I wanted to write a handy tool to show me when to use a bicycle lane and when not.

 The Python 3 Statistics Module and Salaries